Foundation for the Economics of Sustainability

 Feasta, the Foundation for the Economics of Sustainability is an organisation based in Ireland which aims "to identify the characteristics (economic, cultural and environmental) of a truly sustainable society, articulate how the necessary transition can be effected and promote the implementation of the measures required for this purpose".
 It was founded in Dublin, Ireland in 1998.

 History

 The name "feasta" is an Irish word which means "in the future".
 Feasta was founded as the result of a week-long workshop given by the economist Richard Douthwaite in County Kerry, Ireland, in the course of which attendants decided to establish an organisation to promote sustainability in Ireland and elsewhere, with an emphasis on the role played by systems in the world economy.
 Founders of Feasta included retired barrister John Jopling, co-author of Gaian Democracies, architect Emer O'Siochru, and events organiser Davie Philip.

-Philosophy

-Feasta sees itself as promoting the coming, and necessary, transition to sustainable economic systems, including a sustainable financial system, transport system and food production system.
-The organisation uses the tagline "designing systems for a sustainable future".
-Social justice is assumed to be an important component of sustainability.

 Activities

 Since its inception, Feasta's attitude has been that sustainability needs to be explored and promoted both by the public in general and by policy-makers in particular.
 So it has simultaneously taken a "bottom-up" and a "top-down" approach to its activities.